lchristmann/romaji2kana-website/README.md

 - Windows: `.\tailwindcss.exe -i css/input.css -o css/output.css --minify`
 - Linux: `./tailwindcss -i css/input.css -o css/output.css --minify`

-To publish those changes to the `romaji2kana.com` public website, commit and push it.
-The [CI/CD pipeline](#4-deployment-cicd-pipeline) will take care of everything.
+To publish those changes to the `romaji2kana.com` public website **you do not need to to execute this yourself**.
+The [CI/CD pipeline](#4-deployment-cicd-pipeline) will do the minification and take care of everything.
+Just stop and restart the Tailwind CSS watcher from [1.2.
+Development (Continuous) Build](#12-development-continuous-build) to ensure the `output.css` file which you commit is up to date.
+Sometimes Tailwind classes that have been but aren't used anymore are not taken out out timely.

 <br>